Who Pulls Permits, Homeowner or Contractor? Building Permit Requirements in Oregon

 • Southern Building Code Congress International (SBCCI) for the Southeast.

-• International Conference of Building Officials (ICBO), which covered the West Coast and Midwest, including Washington.
+• International Conference of Building Officials (ICBO), which covered the West Coast and Midwest, including Oregon.

-Concrete lifting or slab leveling, such as polyurethane injection or mudjacking, may not always require a permit if it is considered non-structural.
-However, in many Washington jurisdictions, including Tacoma, Federal Way, and Kent, permits may be required if the work impacts structural elements, foundation performance, or drainage conditions.
-Lifting slabs that support structural walls or correcting settlement that affects framing alignment can trigger permitting requirements depending on local interpretation.
+Concrete lifting or slab levelling, such as polyurethane injection or mudjacking, may not always require a permit if it is considered non-structural and does not alter the original design of the home.
+However, in many Oregon jurisdictions, including Salem and Gresham, permits may still be required if the work impacts structural elements, foundation performance, or site drainage.
+For example, lifting a slab that supports a foundation wall or correcting a settlement that affects framing alignment can trigger permitting requirements.
+Because these determinations vary locally, homeowners should always confirm requirements with their city or county before beginning work.

 SEE WHAT YOUR NEIGHBORS